priyankasaggu/priyankasaggu.github.io/_posts/2025-12-15-kubeadm-bootstrap-token.md

 comments: false
 ---

-_(This blog are my notes as I read and try to understand the thesis paper, [Usable Access Control in Cloud Management Systems](https://github.com/luxas/research/blob/main/msc_thesis.pdf), written by Lucas Käldström.)_
+_(This blog is basically a set of notes for self, as I read and try to understand the thesis paper, [Usable Access Control in Cloud Management Systems](https://github.com/luxas/research/blob/main/msc_thesis.pdf), written by Lucas Käldström.)_

 For a good while now, I have been wanting to understand how a node joins a Kubernetes cluster using the `kubeadm join` command.